francisfuzz/gh-copilot-talk/hubber-orientation/slides.md

 <br>

-While I'm grateful to be here with you, today's talk is not about me.
-It's about how you can make the most of Copilot as a Hubber.
+Thanks for having me!
+I'm here to help you make the most of GitHub Copilot as a Hubber.

 <style>
 h1 {